CodeGov-org/codegov-website/src/pages/review-primers/node.md

 - HostOS (Host)
 - Testnet Deployment

-### Summary
+## Summary

-- IC-OS is an all-encompassing term for all the operating systems within the IC—hostOS, guestOS, SetupOS, and boundary-guestOS
+- IC-OS is an all-encompassing term for all Internet Computer operating system images including HostOS, GuestOS, SetupOS, and Boundary-GuestOS
+- Boundary-GuestOS is not relevant for replica upgrade reviews.
 - SetupOS is an image containing both the HostOS and GuestOS
     - Deploys and bootstraps HostOS
 - HostOS is the operating system that runs on the host machine